QCA Code statement

 The principal elements of the Group’s internal non-financial controls include:

-- close management of the day-to-day activities of the Group by the Executive Directors and the Leadership team;
+- close management of the day-to-day activities of the Group by the Executive Directors and the Executive Committee;

 - an organisational structure with defined levels of responsibility, which promotes entrepreneurial decision-making and rapid implementation while minimising risks; and

-- the Company maintains a business risk register.
+- existence of a business risk register.
 Risks facing the business are continually re-assessed, and mitigating actions are considered and implemented when necessary to help protect the business.

 The Board comprises eight Directors, two of whom are Executive Directors and six of whom are Non-Executive Directors, reflecting a blend of different experience and backgrounds.
-Of the Non-Executive Directors, the Group regards Richard Last, Martin Lea, Henrietta Marsh, Charlotta Ginman, Xavier Robert and Shaun Gregory as Independent Non-Executive Directors within the meaning of the UK Corporate Governance Code 2018.
-Further details on the Board of Directors including their skills and experience are available in the Annual Report and Accounts 2021 pages 50 and 51.
-Details on the Board and Committee meetings held in 2021 and the attendance at these meetings are available in the Annual Report and Accounts 2021 page 54.
+Of the Non-Executive Directors, the Group regards Martin Hellawell, Henrietta Marsh, Charlotta Ginman, Xavier Robert, Shaun Gregory and Rachel Addison as Independent Non-Executive Directors within the meaning of the UK Corporate Governance Code 2018.
+Further details on the Board of Directors including their skills and experience are available on pages 54 and 55 of our Annual Report and Accounts 2022 and on our website.
+Details of the Board and Committee meetings held in 2022 and the attendance at these meetings are available on page 58 of our Annual Report and Accounts 2022.